LiamIorio/StoragePriceCalculator/README.md

 Must input unit size as sizexsize in textbox.
 Example: 5x5

-# note: must press enter after inputting unit size in text box
+## Must press enter after inputting unit size in text box

 What was used:
 - Python